-The starting point for explaining this is a description of the assets themselves – what they are, why they are important to the business, and whether the business can rely on the continued availability of the asset.
+The starting point for explaining this should be a description of the assets themselves – what they are, why they are important to the business, and whether the business can rely on the continued availability of the asset.
 From this foundation, readers will want to understand how these assets fit with the changing needs of the business and its operating environment.
 They will want to see the extent to which they have been developed to meet these requirements.
-For example, a business that is dependent on a core customer base might show how this asset is being preserved by providing measures of customer retention.
+Take, for example, a business that is dependent on a core customer base.
+A good measure of how this asset is being preserved might be levels of customer retention.

 What constitutes a good year for your business?
 It’s likely to be more than just meeting your earnings objectives.
 Progress made in implementing the business strategy will most likely feature in the assessment, as will progress in building your key business assets, and managing your key risks.
 Readers need to understand these factors to make an assessment of performance that takes in long term as well as short term value.

 Providing this broader view of performance will often require you to look beyond purely financial measures (though financial measures such as growth in target markets can still be very relevant).
 These measures should typically align broadly with the measures that management is using itself to monitor performance.

 A good illustration of this approach can be seen in the pharmaceuticals industry where research and development progress is such a key element of performance.
 Here, many companies provide an overview of their development pipeline enabling readers to see progress through the different stages of development through to regulatory approval.

 The relevant measures will be different for every business.
 Finding the right ones to support a more complete picture of performance can require careful thought.
 Too much information and commercial sensitivities are exposed; too little information and the reporting will lack the detail to influence readers’ decision making.